 Organisations should ensure contracts are awarded to bidders who have good payment performance history and have systems in place so that their supply chain is paid on time in accordance with the terms of the contract.
 Mechanisms should be put in place to assess and monitor payment performance of the supply chain throughout the lifetime of the contract.

-To help you, the standardised statement for the Single Procurement Document (SPD) question 4C.4 (and the ESPD, if using) has been updated with wording to explain that to pass the selection stage bidders must:
+To help you, the standardised statement for the Single Procurement Document (SPD) question 4C.4 has been updated with wording to explain that to pass the selection stage bidders must:

 The evidence provided by your bidder(s) should be measured over a twelve-month period.